Amy Allen

 Amy Rose Allen (born January 31, 1992) is an American songwriter, record producer, and singer.
-She is credited with songwriting for artists including Sabrina Carpenter, Harry Styles, Justin Bieber, Selena Gomez, Tate McRae, Halsey, Rosé, and Shawn Mendes, among others.
+She is credited with songwriting for artists including Olivia Rodrigo, Sabrina Carpenter, Rosé, Harry Styles, Justin Bieber, Selena Gomez, Tate McRae, Halsey, Sam Barber, and Shawn Mendes, among others.

-Allen was nominated for the inaugural Songwriter of the Year award at the 65th Annual Grammy Awards for her work on releases by King Princess, Alexander 23, Lizzo, Charli XCX, Carpenter and Styles.
+Allen was nominated for the inaugural Songwriter of the Year award at the 65th Annual Grammy Awards for her work on releases by King Princess, Alexander 23, Lizzo, Charli XCX, Carpenter, and Styles.
 At the same ceremony, she won Album of the Year for her contribution to the latter's Harry's House (2022).
 She received the award for Songwriter of the Year, Non-Classical at the 67th Annual Grammy Awards for her work on releases by Leon Bridges, Carpenter, Koe Wetzel, Jessie Murph, McRae, Olivia Rodrigo, and Justin Timberlake.
+Allen won the award for a second time at the 68th Annual Grammy Awards.

 Early life and education

-Amy Allen grew up in Windham, Maine northwest of Portland, with her two sisters.
-While in elementary school, she played bass in her sister's band Jerks of Grass.
-As a teenager, she played folk and bluegrass music at bars and pubs.
-Amy Allen attended Boston College in Chestnut Hill, Massachusetts and later graduated from Berklee College of Music in Boston.
-While at Berklee, Allen was taught by singer and producer Kara DioGuardi.
+Amy Rose Allen was born on January 31, 1992 in Maine, U.S. She grew up in Windham, Maine, northwest of Portland, with her two sisters.
+While in elementary school she played bass in her sister's band Jerks of Grass.
+As a teenager she played folk and bluegrass music at bars and pubs.
+She graduated from Waynflete School in 2010.
+Allen then attended Boston College and later graduated from Berklee College of Music, where she was taught by singer and producer Kara DioGuardi.